 Type P3, used on FDCs between 1985 and 1996.

-Type P4, used on FDCs from 1997 onwards.
+Type P4, used on FDCs from 1997 to 2008.

 Types P5a, P5b & P5c, last two digits of the year below the ram's nose, used on ordinary mail: seen by the cataloguer in black from 1985 to 1988, in red in 1985 & in blue in 1986.
 More year/colour combinations probably exist.

-Types P6a to P6f, last two digits of the year on the ram's forehead, used on ordinary mail, probably from 1989 onwards: seen by the cataloguer in black in 1992/8 & 2000/1, in red in 1991/3, in blue in 1994/6, in violet in 1996/7, in green in 1994 and in pink in 1993, 2000 & 2001.
+Types P6a to P6e, last two digits of the year on the ram's forehead, used on ordinary mail, probably from 1989 onwards: seen by the cataloguer in black in 1992/8 & 2000/1, in red in 1991/3, in blue in 1994/6, in violet in 1996/7, in green in 1994 and in pink in 1993, 2000 & 2001.
 More year/colour combinations probably exist.
 With all these dated cancellations it is possible to find examples where the stamp is from a previous year compared to the cancellation as people keep odd stamps from year to year, however it is also possible to find instances where the canceller was not updated.
 An example seen by the cataloguer is of a pink 2000 cancel (as type P6f) used on a 2001 stamp.

 Types P6g to P6j, used on ordinary mail, seen by the cataloguer in red in 1989, pink in 2001, black in 2001 & blue in 1988.
 More year/colour combinations probably exist.

-Types C1a to C1b, used on ordinary mail.
-More colours probably exist.
+Type C1b, used on ordinary mail.

 Types C5a to C5c, used on mis-addressed mail.
-More colours probably exist.

 Types C6a to C6c, adhesive labels used by the Royal Mail on problem items.